Nvidia reveals Omniverse Enterprise for simulating products and worlds

 The platform also uses Nvidia technology, such as real-time photorealistic rendering, physics, materials, and interactive workflows between industry-leading 3D software products.

-Pixar buit a renderer, a data visualization engine, dubbed Hydra.
+Pixar built a renderer, a data visualization engine dubbed Hydra.
 It was designed in a way to hook up other data sources, like a Maya image.
 So the artists can work with large datasets without having the vendor translate everything into their own native representation.

 Kass and his colleagues at Nvidia found that USD was a “golden nugget” that let them represent data in a way that could be used for all sorts of different purposes.